multiplexcuriosus/spice_up_coordinator/README.md

 Note that the resulting grasp pose orientation is not yet aligned with the one from the gripper in the simulation.

+The poseProcessor constructs the E-frame, the four grasp-poses and the two dropoff-poses.
 ## Installation (on jetson)

 ### ROS & catkin_ws setup